djpeach/pygamer8/examples/p1/README.md

 Here, we just check the bounds of the ball to the bounds of the window.
 If there is a crossover, we reset the ball's `rect` to the appropriate axis, and reverse the appropriate speed direction.

-This has been a basic intro to how easy it is to build get a game going with Pygamer, we continue this project in our part two, by adding a menu to our game, allowing the user to pause the game.
+This has been a basic intro to how easy it is to build a game with Pygamer, we continue this project in our part two, by adding a menu to our game, allowing the user to pause the game.
 Check it out [here](../p2)